Learn which herbs pair best with different soups and discover the unique flavors they add.

 Bay Leaves

 Bay leaves are a popular herb used in soups because they add a unique and subtle flavor to the dish.
 Bay leaves have a slightly sweet and floral flavor with a hint of bitterness.
-When added to soups, they infuse the broth with their flavor, creating a more complex and rich taste.
+When added to soups, a bay leaf can infuse the broth with its flavor, creating a more complex and rich taste.

 Bay leaves are not typically eaten, as they can be tough and have a slightly bitter taste.
 The best way to use bay leaves is to add them at the beginning of cooking so that their flavor has time to infuse into the dish and then are removed at the end of the cooking process.